rudxde/photomx/docs/front/datamodel/Override.md

 - [ICue](./ICue.md)

 ### Description:
 The Override inherits from the [ICueble](./ICueble.md) interface.
-It overrides an ICueble as an old Value and sets another ICueble as value.
+It saves an old ICueble as oldValue and overrides it with another ICueble.